xyproto/zsnes/README.md

 3. setting Temp1 to surface->pitch, i.e. Temp1 = 2*SurfaceX
 4. calling copy640x480x16bwin()
 5. correctly binding the glvidbuffer as a texture to a QUAD

-There is a old patch that enables these filters and it is located at:

 * [opengl.patch2](http://www.students.uiuc.edu/~handuong/opengl.patch2)